Ever dream of transforming your small, part-time home business into a full-fledged income-generating enterprise? I am sure you must have.

 Finding the first customer is always a tremendous challenge for any start-up.
 When the entrepreneur lands it first major account, many fall into the trap of focusing too much on the new client.
 They forget the business development aspect of their enterprise and forego active recruiting of new clients.
 This a major no-no for a small business, much less for a one-person home business.
 It is dangerous for any business to receive too large a proportion of its income from one source.

 Take Amber Huntley of Washington, D.C.
-She started a web design business focusing on providing seamless interface between the back-end database and the Web site.
+She started a web design business focusing on providing a seamless interface between the back-end database and the Web site.
 She started her business upon the prodding of one client.
 She left her job and focused on developing the site, spending nearly six months on the project.
 By the time she finished the project, she had no other clients.
 So she left her business and became a Web producer for one of Washington D.C.’s conservative think tanks.

 As she now recalls,